fverdugo/PartitionedArrays.jl/docs/src/usage.md

 ───────────────────────────────────────────
 ```

 This mechanism also works for the other back-ends.
-For sequential ones, it provides the type
+For sequential ones, it provides the time
 spend by all parts combined.

 ```julia